 What range do trail cameras have?

 Each and every range camera has its own unique specifications and capabilities.
 Most will at least have an 80 foot range, with others reaching over 100.
 It’s always best to check each model to see if it meets your exact requirements.

 How can I have the camera send pictures to my phone?

 Cellular trail cameras are able to connect to a mobile network and transfer images to your phone or similar device.
-They are more expensive than the standard game cams listed here but add an extra layer of convenience.
+They are more expensive than the standard game cams listed here but add an extra layer of convenience for hunting.
 Check out our best cellular trail camera recommendations.